Contact Us

 Because of this job I am able to support my family and give my kids the education they need.

-I will always be grateful to God and to Mi Esperanza, I wish there were more organization like Mi Esperanza in Honduras!
+I will always be grateful to God and Mi Esperanza.
+I wish there were more organizations like Mi Esperanza in Honduras!

 Reina Viera